01micko/desert-moon/README.md

 ./buildwalls
 ```

-Everything will be located in the subdir `ff`
+Everything will be located in the subdir `ff/`

 ### dependencies